Banking sector stress test methodology

 Regulatory capital is modelled in accordance with the applicable CNB regulations.
 Each bank enters the first predicted quarter with initial capital equal to that recorded in the last available quarter.
 If a bank generates a profit in the first predicted quarter (i.e. its adjusted operating profit is higher than its losses due to the shocks), its regulatory capital remains at the same level (is not increased).
 If, however, it generates a loss, its regulatory capital is reduced by the amount of that loss.
 The impacts of the shocks are thus reflected in a reduction of capital only if they exceed adjusted operating profit and the bank posts a loss.

-(a) the bank distributes the entire profit and does not strengthen its regulatory capital (in the event of unchanged RWA);
+- the bank distributes the entire profit and does not strengthen its regulatory capital (in the event of unchanged RWA);.

-(c) the bank uses the entire profit to strengthen its capital (in the event of a relatively sizeable increase in RWA); depending on the size of the increase in RWA, however, it may not reach the original capital adequacy ratio;
+- the bank uses the entire profit to strengthen its capital (in the event of a relatively sizeable increase in RWA); depending on the size of the increase in RWA, however, it may not reach the original capital ratio;

-Total capital adequacy is then calculated for the individual quarters as the ratio of total RWA to regulatory capital.
+The total capital ratio is then calculated for the individual quarters as the ratio of total RWA to regulatory capital.
 The portion of RWA relating to credit risk is modelled on the basis of the credit risk parameters (see above), while the other components of RWA (or of the capital requirements for other risks) for the individual quarters are determined by expert judgement.

 Prepared by the CNB’s Financial Stability Department.
 Contact: financial.stability@cnb.